typos-r-us/ticTacGO/README.md

 ## Brief Notes

-This app is is written in dart and flutter.
+This app is written in dart and flutter.
 It will run on android devices.

 Feel free to clone, fork and improve as you wish.